 These bird calls, these shrieks are difficult to describe, but the adjoining room we stood in, was an attached a shed that I figured to be about the size of a football field without sidelines, and that shriek echoed off every wall.
 The first couple of shrieks caused me a start.
 I didn’t know how long this woman had been at the school, or how long Toby Smith had been at the school during her tenure, but one would think that she would’ve become accustomed to it.
 Over time, one would think she might have become so accustomed to it that she talked through it.
 She didn’t in the moments we spoke.
 As she said, she didn’t appear used to it.

 The next time the call rang out, interrupting my conversation with the teacher, I put a hand to the heart and whispered, “Geez, that was a loud one.”

-I imagined that if a prehistoric man heard such a shriek, they would run.
-They wouldn’t look back.
-They wouldn’t attempt to source it.
-They would assume that if they paused in anyway, they might have talons sink into their shoulders, and the only thing their loved ones would remember were the prehistoric man’s shrieks as he went airborne, only to land in a nest of hungry wide-mouthed youth.
+I imagined that if a prehistoric man heard such a shriek, he would run.
+He wouldn’t look back.
+He wouldn’t attempt to source it.
+He would assume that if he paused in anyway, he might have talons sink into his shoulders, and the only thing his loved ones would remember were the prehistoric man’s shrieks as he went airborne, only to land in a nest of hungry wide-mouthed youth.

 The shrieks were not consistent in intensity either.
 They appeared to gain strength in the short time I stood in that shed.